gabriele-mastrapasqua/chcrypto/README.md

 # AVAX Cryptocurrency analytics for transactional data in Clickhouse
 This application is a demo for ingest crypto transactional data in Clickhouse, one of the fastest OLAP db, able to handle high load of inserts and to make queries in near-real time.

+## Use case
-This project can load data from a sample file with 1 mil rows from AVAX chain, or with another process that will stream live data from the AVAX mainnet in clickhouse.
+This project can load data from a sample file with 1 mil rows from AVAX chain using one script, or with another script we can stream live data from the AVAX mainnet in clickhouse directly.

+The use case is:
+- a user can search using `from` and `to` address from AXAV to fetch ordered by `block number` and `transaction index` or by `value`
+- a user can fetch a count of transactions

 Sample dataset used for AVAX: `43114_txs.csv.tar.gz`

 ## Architecture
 We will use kafka as a producer for ingestion, clickhouse as the data warehouse for this solution.
 Grafana will be used to monitor the kafka and clickhouse and used as an administration tool to show some useful charts of the dataset imported.